-- Our Centurion and Spartan speciality plants, together with our Krugersdorp pies plant, are now sending their food waste to a licensed rendering plant in Krugersdorp which creates value by converting organic waste into animal feed. - Our Wolwehoek plant is transporting its emulsion waste to a licenced composting site in Benoni. - shredder to compact them on site to ensure a greater volume can be recycled.
+- · Our Centurion and Spartan speciality plants, together with our Krugersdorp pies plant, are now sending their food waste to a licensed rendering plant in Krugersdorp which creates value by converting organic waste into animal feed. - Our Wolwehoek plant is transporting its emulsion waste to a licenced composting site in Benoni. - Our beverages plant in Pretoria is now recycling its empty Tetrapak cartons, using a screw press and shredder to compact them on site to ensure a greater volume can be recycled.
 This initiative will divert 8 150kg of waste from landfills.